DaniZGit/MovieTube-Laravel/README.md

 # Database

 name: MovieTube_laravel
-import .sql file that is located in sql folder
+import movietube_laravel.sql file that is located in sql folder

 # Accounts for login